Takahashi Kentaro Style: Building a Body for Kendo

 --What is your opinion on whether the muscles that can be built by practicing kendo are sufficient?

-Takahashi : "Strength training isn't something you do to get stronger at kendo.
-I often ask middle and high school students, 'Why do you train?'
-They answer things like, 'I want to be able to swing my bamboo sword faster when I do kendo,' but I think it's better to think about building a body that doesn't get injured."
+Takahashi"Strength training is not something you do to get stronger at kendo.
+I often ask junior high and high school students, 'Why do you train?'
+They answer things like, 'I want to be able to swing my bamboo sword faster when I do kendo,' but fundamentally, I think it's better to think about building a body that doesn't get injured."

 Building a body that doesn't get injured

-Takahashi : "So, basically, what does it mean to avoid injury?
-For example, when a strong external force is applied, the severity of the injury will change depending on whether or not you have the muscle strength to withstand that force.
-Also, if you do get injured, you will have to take time off from training to heal, and you will not be able to participate in matches.
-Naturally, this will ultimately result in a decline in your performance."
+Takahashi"In essence, what does it mean to avoid injury?
+For example, when a strong external force is applied, the severity of the injury will change depending on whether or not you have the muscle strength to withstand it.
+Also, if you do get injured, you will have to take time off from training to heal, and you will not be able to participate in matches, which will naturally result in a decline in your performance in the end."

-Takahashi : "So, in order to avoid injury, just like with a house, I think it's very important to build a strong foundation, to have a certain level of basic physical strength, and to train the areas where you are lacking."
+Takahashi"So, in order to avoid injury, just like with a house, I think it's very important to build a strong foundation, to have a certain level of basic physical strength, and to train any areas that are lacking."

-Takahashi : "Kendo is said to have few injuries, but there is still contact and falls, and the possibility of injury is not small.
+Takahashi"Kendo is said to have few injuries, but there is still contact and falls, so there is a good chance of injury.
 I think it's important to have the physical strength and muscle power to avoid such injuries as much as possible."

 Injuries of Kendo practitioners